Urdatorn/grc-macronizer/README.md

     print(line)
 ```

 Note that if you have a newer spaCy pipeline for Ancient Greek, it is easy to substitute it for odyCy.
-Indeed, the rest of the software has no legacy dependencies and should run with the latest python.
+Indeed, the *rest of the software has no legacy dependencies and should run with the latest python*.

+# Machine Learning

+This software was used to prepare training data for different transformer models, which pick up on and generalize the regularities and slightly improve the scores on the [SOTA benchmark for macronization]()

 # License